bvonboyen/bvonboyen.github.io/_posts/2025-12-04-management-clarity.md

 - Scenario probabilities (Top 6, relegation, mid-table)
 - Expected-points outlook for the next fixtures

 These views align conversations with coaching staff and support decisions on rotation, recruitment and development.
+The coach can adapt and simulate strategies (squad choice and tactical formation).

 ---